 Question put and agreed to.

-Adjourned accordingly at six minutes past Twelve o' clock.
+Adjourned accordingly at twenty-four minutes past Ten o'clock.